DallanQ/7_wonders_duel/QA.md

 It doesn't count as another symbol, it is its own symbol.
 So you will never pair it with anything to earn another progress token, but it can be one of your six different symbols for a science victory.

 [restriction-on-isiss-power](https://boardgamegeek.com/thread/2829192/restriction-on-isiss-power)

->I think I played it wrong...
-I thought you can't discard a card you haven't bought.
-So, instead, I discarded cards I already owned for getting the money.

-Is it true that you don't need to pay for the card you dicsard for getting 2 money?

-Effect would be: "I can't afford the card.. so you, dear opponent, won't get it either.. even if you can afford."

 [can-i-build-a-wonder-using-a-guild-card](https://boardgamegeek.com/thread/3104046/can-i-build-a-wonder-using-a-guild-card)